D-Programming-Deimos/Nanopb/README.md

 Notes and Differences from C version
 ------------------------------------

-* You MUST link with a version of Nanopb that was either NOT compiled by GCC, or if it was compiled with GCC, then with either `__GNUC__` undefined or `__attribute__((packed))` disabled.
+* Currently, you MUST link with a version of Nanopb that was either NOT compiled by GCC, or if it was compiled with GCC, then with either `__GNUC__` undefined or `__attribute__((packed))` disabled.
 Otherwise, the C side will use packed structs while the D side uses non-packed structs, and things will not work correctly.

 * In the C version, `PB_MAX_REQUIRED_FIELDS` can be overridden from either the command line, or by changing it directly in the C header.
 D does not support setting values from the command line, so it can ONLY be changed by directly modifying the D import module.